 - Preventative Services.
-Bone mass measurements, cardiovascular screenings, colorectal cancer screening, diabetes screening, flu shots, glaucoma tests, hepatitis B shots, pap tests and pelvic exam, including clinical breast exam, pneumococcal shot, prostate cancer screening and screening mammograms.
+These include: bone mass measurements; cardiovascular screenings; colorectal cancer screening; diabetes screening; flu shots; glaucoma tests; hepatitis B shots; pap tests and pelvic exam; clinical breast exam; pneumococcal shot; prostate cancer screening; and screening mammograms.

 Medicare Part D Coverage

-Medicare Part D is the relatively new drug plan administered by private companies.
+Medicare Part D is a pharmaceutical plan administered by private companies.
 Each state has numerous private providers at various premium levels, drug formularies and co-pays.
-For 2009, the standard benefit has a $295 deductible, an initial coverage limit of $2,700 and an out-of-pocket threshold of $4,350.
 This optional coverage provides a limited drug benefit for many seniors, but with significant out-of-pocket expenses.